Browsing Category

 As a way to address both problems at once, the U.S. authorized the striking of a special, slightly heavier version of the silver dollar.
 This resulted in the U.S. trade dollar, a coin struck from 1873 to 1885 that was intended to circulate solely in China and the Far East.
 The U.S. trade dollar showed Liberty seated on the front and an eagle with wings spread on the back of the coin.
 The coin was struck in Philadelphia, San Francisco and Carson City (in Nevada) to a standard of 24.49 grams (0.7874 troy ounces) of pure silver.

-U.S. Silver Trade Dollars For Sale on eBay
+U.S. Silver Trade Dollars for Sale on eBay

 An ambitious connoisseur could assemble a very impressive traditional collection of these large, enticing silver coins by date and mint.
 Alternatively, one could assemble a good “short set” by acquiring a single example of each type of trade crown – a French Indo-China piastre de commerce, a British trade dollar, a “gin” countermarked Japanese yen and a U.S. trade dollar.